hm-lang/core/proposals/README.md

 ```

 Note that we use `;` and `:` as if it were an annotation on the variable name (rather
-than the type) so that we don't have to worry about complex types like a mutable
+than the type) so that we don't have to worry about needlessly complex types like a mutable
 array of a constant integer.
 Constant variables are deeply constant, and mutable
 variables are modifiable/reassignable, and we only have to think about this
 (as programmers using the language) at the level of the variable itself,